Kevoot/NESalizer/README.md

 NESalizer for the Steam Link
 =========

-A NES emulator with a real-time rewind feature that correctly reverses sound ported to the Steam Link.
+A NES emulator using SDL2 ported to the Steam Link.
 Still working on save-states and gamepad support.

 ## Building ##